Yubin-Liu/Hybrid-Q-Learning-Network-Approach-for-MPLP/README.md

 reward_GA.py---Define the reward of GA.
 This reward is recalled by genetic_algorithm.py.

 reward_HQM.py---Define the reward of HQM.
 This reward is recalled by HQM.py.

+The result folders provides a sample result for a large problem instance for reference (the number of parking space = 10, the number of customer locations within each parking space = 20).